Leave the Door Open: Other usage

 A day after Silk Sonic performed "Leave the Door Open" at the 63rd Annual Grammy Awards, James Corden parodied the song on The Late Late Show with James Corden.
 Titled "Leave the TV On", the parody's lyrics "encouraged" people to keep their "TV set on after Colbert", so Corden could "get some good ratings"."
 It started with "Stephen Colbert introducing Corden via an analog television set"."
-The parody then proceeded to show Corden and the band, dressed in '70s inspired clothes, as they sang in a "yellow-walled studio" similar to the set of All in the Family (1971-1979).
+The parody then proceeded to show Corden and the band, dressed in 1970s-inspired clothes, as they sang in a "yellow-walled studio" similar to the set of All in the Family (1971–1979).
 While band leader Reggie Watts sang about "the late night sandwich meat", Corden was in charge of backing vocals and lead vocals as he sang "counter-lines about his omnipresent man Spanx".
 Corden also told people they can "leave the TV on mute," or watch the skit on YouTube.
 Billboard's Gil Kaufman considered it a "funny spoof".
 Darlene Aderoju of People found "the skit ... catchy".

 On April 3, 2021, Epic Games announced the release of a new emote for the online video game Fortnite.
 It features dance moves by Mars played to the chorus of "Leave the Door Open".
 Mars and .Paak performed the song, as Silk Sonic, as an encore during their concert residency An Evening with Silk Sonic at Park MGM (2022).
+In 2022, Mars sung "Leave the Door Open" as part of a medley during his Bruno Mars Live (2022-2024) setlist.